Live Slot Etiquette - What Not To Do On A Casino Floor

 And if you visit a casino in a large group, you may find yourself fighting for chairs.
 It’s poor casino etiquette at slots to sit at one machine while a friend plays on another.
 By all means, rail your friends and cheer them on, but make space for another slots player who wants to play.

 And discourage anyone who attempts to reserve a machine for lengthy bar or meal breaks.
 It's just plain selfish.
-For long stints getting to know games, try playing at home on with some Free Spins.
+For long stints getting to know games, try playing at home with some free online slots.

 Alcohol and casinos go together like James Bond and baccarat.
 And a few drinks can help you to relax and get in the casino mood.